Bebris tsikhe

-After death of the father, Mamuka imposed an enormous tax on peasants.
-Who was not able to pay a tax was tortured cruelly by Mamuka.
-In vain begged kind Makrine her brother to mercy the peasants.
+After the death of his father, Mamuka imposed an enormous tax on peasants.
+All those who were not able to pay a tax were tortured cruelly by Mamuka.
+In vain did the kind-hearted Makrine beg her brother to have mercy of the peasants.
 The cruel brother didn't have a pity for her and imprisoned her in a tower.

-Once, while peasants were making watery meal in a huge saucepan, unexpectedly two crows came over, flew into the saucepan and were boiled in it.
-The peasants pored the meal away.
-When Mamuka learned about it he got very angry and was about to whip them, but in this very moment, from the saucepan emerged snakes and twisted around him.
+Once, while peasants were making watery meal in a huge saucepan, two crows unexpectedly came over, flew into the saucepan and were boiled in it.
+The peasants threw the meal away.
+When Mamuka learned about it he got very angry and was about to whip them, but in this very moment, from the saucepan emerged snakes who twisted around him.
 Desperate Mamuka prayed God: ″Just save me and I’ll build a church in your name.″ Makrine watched her brother’s troubles from the window, who also prayed to God to save him.
 Merciful God accepted prayers and set Mamuka free from snakes.
 Saved Mamuka gave away his fortune, became a monk and began to collect donation for a church construction.
-His sister Makrina became a nun in Mtskheta.
+His sister Makrine became a nun in Mtskheta.

-Many years passed, Makrine died, on her funeral came a white-beard old man, gave a kiss to the deceased and said: ″My sister, we kept our promise″.
-As soon as he pronounced those words he went on knees and gave his soul to the God.
-Since that the fortress is called ″Bebris Tsikhe″ (Fortress of an old man).
+Many years having passed, when Makrine died, a white-bearded old man came to her funeral came, gave a kiss to the deceased and said: ″My sister, we kept our promise″.
+As soon as he pronounced those words he fell on his knees and gave his soul to God.
+Since then, the fortress is called ″Bebris Tsikhe″ (Fortress of an old man).

 The road was originally passing by the east side of the fortress, along the river bank.
-In the 19th century a new road was cut through the mountain, now passing by the west side of Bebristsikhe.
+In the 19th century, a new road was cut through the mountain, circumventing Bebris Tsikhe by the west.

-In 2004, Bebris Tsikhe was indicated as a National Cultural Monuments of Georgia.
+In 2004, Bebris Tsikhe was earmarked as one of the National Cultural Monuments of Georgia.